Adult Guardianship - Background Information

 ► Does the person who is the subject of the guardianship need to live in Alaska?

-Generally, the person whom you think needs a guardian should be physically present in Alaska for at least the last six months for the Alaska court to have jurisdiction or authority to do a guardianship case.
+Generally, the person whom you think needs a guardian should be physically present in Alaska for at least the last six months for the Alaska court to have jurisdiction or authority to do a case.
 If this is not the situation, there are exceptions when the Alaska court may have jurisdiction.
 You should talk to an attorney to see if Alaska is the appropriate court for the guardianship case or whether you need to file the case in another state.

 ► Does the guardian need to live in Alaska?